terminal42/contao-powerslide/README.md

 As you can see, after both images there's now a "Preview" element.
 If you open a "Power Slide - Preview" element you'll see that there are options for adding text and images.

-The preview element will be generated accordingly and will have the javascript events that make it work like an additional button that focuses the according page of the slider.
+The preview element will be generated accordingly on the front-end and will have the javascript events that make it work as an additional button that focuses on the chosen page of the slider.

 Sliding News